-RPT-UPDATE 3-New PNG leader "taking back" economy, puts resources firms on notice
+UPDATE 4-New PNG leader "taking back" economy, puts resources firms on notice

 “I don’t know at the moment,” said Julie Sakol, a nurse at Mendi hospital in the highlands who watched Marape’s speech.

 “They were a few good words, but after that, how he will actually proceed, we will wait and see,” she said.
-(Reporting by Tom Westbrook and Jonathan Barrett in SYDNEY and Sonali Paul in BRISBANE; Additional reporting by Melanie Burton; Writing by Jonathan Barrett.
-Editing by Paul Tait and Darren Schuettler)
+(Reporting by Tom Westbrook and Jonathan Barrett in SYDNEY and Sonali Paul in BRISBANE; Additional reporting by Melanie Burton and Bate Felix in PARIS; Writing by Jonathan Barrett.
+Editing by Paul Tait, Darren Schuettler and Toby Chopra)